openharmony/docs/en/application-dev/ui/ui-js-animate-frame.md

 ![](figures/4444.gif)

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
->When this method is called, a parameter that indicates an ID must be passed.
+>When  **cancelAnimationFrame**  is called, a parameter that indicates an ID must be passed.